The Savant Class

 Prerequisites: 4th-level Savant

 You have spent a great deal of time learning to speak in both riddles and rhymes.
 You gain proficiency in Deception.
-When you make a Charisma (Deception) check, you gain a bonus to your roll equal to one roll of your Intellect Die.
+If you are already proficient, then whenever you make a Deception check, you can replace your d20 roll with your level.

 Also, when you speak, you can choose to speak in Riddles.
 When you do so, you appear to be speaking normally, but you include hidden messages laced in your rhyming words.

-Over the course of 1 hour, which can be during a short or long rest, you can teach a creature with an Intelligence of 11 or higher to understand your Riddles and respond in kind.
+Over the course of 1 hour, which can be during a rest, you can teach any creature with an Intelligence of 11 or higher to understand the secret messages contained in your Riddles.

 Secrets & Whispers